 If you have already studied at higher education level - such as at another university or a Higher National Certificate or Diploma (HNC/D) studied at a college - you may be able to count it towards your OU qualification, reducing the number of modules you need to study.
 For more details of when you will need to apply by and to download an application form, visit our credit transfer website.

-The Disabled Students' Allowance (DSA) is a government grant to cover study support costs if you have a disability.
-It’s not means tested, and there’s no age limit, but you must be studying at least 60 credits in an academic year, and studying towards a qualification of two years or more.
+It is not means tested, and there is no age limit, but you must be studying at least 60 credits in an academic year, and studying towards a qualification of two years or more.

 A step-by-step guide and a video on how to apply for the Disabled Students' Allowance (DSA) is available on the Disabled Students' Allowance help page.

-Should you have a DSA enquiry you would like to discuss with us, please call 0131 226 3851 or email Scotland@open.ac.uk
+Should you have a DSA enquiry you would like to discuss with us, please call 0131 226 3851 or email [email protected].

 For further information about how the OU supports disabled students, visit our Supporting students with disabilities page.